Severson-Group/AMDS/Mainboard/Firmware/README.md

 NOTE: The STM32 devices are typically programmed into non-volatile memory.
 Therefore, there is no seperate "flashing" step.
 Every time you upload code, it is permanantely stored on the processor.
 You can power cycle the device and your code will start running again.

-## Motherboard Firmware Design
+## Mainboard Firmware Design

-The motherboard firmware is fairly simple, yet very specialized for the application.
+The mainboard firmware is fairly simple, yet very specialized for the application.
 Before changing *anything* in the code, make sure you understand how it works.
 Practically every line of the code is optimized for speed and efficiency!
-Using a multi-channel logic analyzer / oscilloscope is absolutely required when updating the motherboard firmware to validate code timing.
+Using a multi-channel logic analyzer / oscilloscope is absolutely required when updating the mainboard firmware to validate code timing.

 **Do not blindly change the code.**